PROUDLY SERVING OKLAHOMA CITY, OKLAHOMA & SURROUNDING AREAS

 : Devon Energy and major Oklahoma City energy operations, with thousands of petroleum engineers, geologists, field technicians, and trading professionals earning average salaries of $87,000 annually, can achieve substantial cost savings through comprehensive automation.

-An 18% improvement in operational efficiency through automated trading systems, production optimization, and predictive maintenance generates productivity gains exceeding $1.4 billion annually while improving market responsiveness, reducing environmental impact, and maintaining compliance standards essential for sustainable energy development and long-term industry leadership in global energy markets.
+An measured improvement in operational efficiency through automated trading systems, production optimization, and predictive maintenance generates productivity gains exceeding $1.4 billion annually while improving market responsiveness, reducing environmental impact, and maintaining compliance standards essential for sustainable energy development and long-term industry leadership in global energy markets.

-: A major Oklahoma City energy corporation implemented comprehensive automated production monitoring, commodity trading systems, and predictive maintenance protocols, achieving 28% improvement in well productivity, 42% reduction in trading execution costs, 35% decrease in unplanned maintenance downtime, and 33% increase in overall operational efficiency while maintaining perfect environmental compliance records and expanding production capacity to serve growing domestic energy demand and international export opportunities.
+: A major Oklahoma City energy corporation implemented comprehensive automated production monitoring, commodity trading systems, and predictive maintenance protocols, achieving measured improvement in well productivity, 42% reduction in trading execution costs, 35% decrease in unplanned maintenance downtime, and 33% increase in overall operational efficiency while maintaining perfect environmental compliance records and expanding production capacity to serve growing domestic energy demand and international export opportunities.

 Oklahoma City Business Districts